 Great audio Good quality screen Chunky and heavy

 What about the laptops to play WoW (BfA) under 500$?

 I wouldn’t recommend this price range.
 Okay, it would run World of Warcraft.
 But you would need to lower the settings to minimum and the laptop wouldn’t be “future proof”.
 What about if you get bored with this game and you would like to play some other, more resource demanding game? (for me, the previous Legion expansion was a bit boring and I took a pause from WoW at that time).
 Just wait a month or two, save some more money and grab some proper machine ;).

 Still, I checked the market if I can find at least one model to be able to run WoW, but they always lack something for at least an acceptable gaming experience.
 The GPU is around minimum requirements, which sucks.
 Really, it looks like crap if you play on low settings.
 Also when you are in major Horde/Alliance main cities, the lag is unbearable.
 Trust me, it drove me nuts with my previous laptop -.-

 I wouldn’t recommend any for less than 500$.

 Do I need a High-End Laptop to play WoW – Battle for Azeroth?

 Of course not.
-But if you are on a budget and decide you buy a high-end gaming laptop, you can be sure it’s going to last until the very end of WoW :).
-Seriously, with such power under the hood, you are also able to play many AAA games on the market, even the ones that are yet to come.
-So if you have the money, you can get a really future-proof laptop to enjoy your gaming life.
+But still, being slightly above the recommended settings you can be sure it’s going to last for quite a few more expansions.
+You are also able to play many AAA games on the market, even the ones that are yet to come.

 If you have any recommendation about other gaming laptops for playing WoW, please feel free to mention bellow in a comment section.
 I would be glad to hear it from you.